Apply for a Pathways Fellowship

 Application due dates vary.
 It is important that you complete the Fellowship Application AND the internship application by the due date.

-ROSELANI MEDIA PRESERVATION INTERNSHIP: ‘ULU‘ULU MOVING IMAGE ARCHIVE (Remote, In Person, or Hybrid)
+ROSELANI MEDIA PRESERVATION INTERNSHIP: ‘ULU‘ULU MOVING IMAGE ARCHIVE (In Person or Hybrid)

 ʻUluʻulu is Hawaiʻi’s official state archive for moving images.
 Located on the University of Hawaiʻi – West Oʻahu campus, the archive aims to perpetuate and share the rich moving image heritage of Hawai‘i through the preservation of film and videotape related to the history and culture of Native Hawaiians and the people of Hawai‘i.
 ‘Uluʻulu is a Hawaiian word meaning collections, assembly, or gathering.
 Our archive is not just a collection of moving image items, but also an assembly of voices, communities, and stories; a gathering place for people to share Hawaiʻi’s culture, traditions and collective memory.
 Intern may choose an in-person, remote or hybrid schedule